Private tuition is now a vibrant industry, but for how long has it been around?

 On Superprof, you can now find a teacher for just about anything: Yoga, sports, English, French, mathematics, piano, violin, cooking, philosophy and more.

 Do you have a talent, skills or experience?
 Why not sign up to Superprof free and give lessons online?

 Are you looking for private lessons?
 Choose from hundreds or thousands – depending on the topic – of proficient teachers registered on the platform!

-The development of communication platforms has contributed greatly to the development of private lessons.
+The development of communication platforms has contributed greatly to the development of private lessons and tutors UK.
 As a result, private tuition in the UK is worth an estimated £2 billion per year.

 Following its origins as training for children of the elite, private tutoring assumed its present form following the rise in living standards in the latter half of the twentieth century.
 Recently, parents’ concerns for their children’s education coupled with the diversification and increased affordability of private lessons has led to a period of rapid growth, as well as a trend towards online tutoring and digital forms of education.